surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.7.1-rc.1 =
+= 8.7.1 =

-(2020/10/04) Added a check for WooCommerce shipping requirements (ie. coupon and/or minimum amount) when getting shipping rates.
-Changed the Schema OfferShippingDetails shippingRate property to from a single min/max value to an array of values.
+(2020/10/04) Added a check for WooCommerce shipping requirements when getting shipping rates.
+Changed the Schema OfferShippingDetails shippingRate property from min/max values to an array of values.

 = 8.7.0 =